15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 • Sermorelin's safety profile is favorable: somatostatin feedback prevents overdose, and the FDA confirmed its withdrawal was not safety-related.

 • Common side effects are limited to injection-site reactions; serious adverse events are rare.
+Always report persistent effects to a healthcare professional.

 • Sermorelin vs tesamorelin: sermorelin is shorter (29 AA vs 44 AA), more accessible, and less expensive; tesamorelin has stronger visceral fat reduction evidence.